 What’s the difference between car wax and car polish?

-Car polish are products that are used with an abrasive action to flatten the top coat protection of your car’s body.
+Car polish is a product that is used with an abrasive action to flatten the top coat protection of your car’s body.
 This ensures equal reflections of light throughout your car, hence, a polished look varying in different degrees of abrasiveness as featured by the product brand itself.

 Its’ vast use in different products is mostly owed to its shine, as well as hypoallergenic and emollient properties.
 Therefore, it’s technically impossible to have a decent car wax without this particular ingredient.
 And being from a natural source should support its’ reliability claim.

 Obviously, this particular ingredient doesn’t require that much introduction, because you probably tasted it this morning.
-Gotten from bees, this edible ingredient also does a great job in providing a protective barrier for your car’s paint.
-With regards to the definition where waxes were explained as protective substances for your car’s surface areas, well, bees wax are responsible for that.
+Gotten from bees, this edible ingredient also does a great job of providing a protective barrier for your car’s paint.
+With regards to the definition where waxes were explained as protective substances for your car’s surface areas, well, beeswax is responsible for that.

 Then again, naturally occurring substance – another green light!